jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 1. Experiment with the positions, colours and material properties of the various light sources to see what effects they have.

-2. Use a spotlight to model a flashlight controlled by the user such that the light is positioned at `camera.position`, is pointing in the same direction as `camera.direction` and has a spread of $\phi = 15^\circ$.
+2. Use a spotlight to model a flashlight controlled by the user such that the light is positioned at $\mathbf{eye}$, is pointing in the same direction as $\mathbf{front}$ and has a spread angle of $\phi = 15^\circ$.
 Turn off all other light sources for extra spookiness.

 <center>
 <video controls muted="true" loop="true" width="500">